biopragmatics/oquat/docs/unknowns/source/cmpo.md

 # cmpo

-## `Biology-online` (1)
+## `Biology-online`

+There are 1 usages of `Biology-online` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Biology-online)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Biology-online).

 | curie                         |   usages | nodes                                                                                                                    |
 |-------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | Biology-online:Biology-online |        2 | [PATO:0001406](http://purl.obolibrary.org/obo/PATO_0001406), [PATO:0001407](http://purl.obolibrary.org/obo/PATO_0001407) |

-## `Dictionary` (1)
+## `Dictionary`

+There are 1 usages of `Dictionary` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Dictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Dictionary).

 | curie                                       |   usages | nodes                                                       |
 |---------------------------------------------|----------|-------------------------------------------------------------|
 | Dictionary:http://dictionary.reference.com/ |        1 | [PATO:0001303](http://purl.obolibrary.org/obo/PATO_0001303) |

-## `GOC` (16)
+## `GOC`

+There are 16 usages of `GOC` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie               |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|